Varia US Properties is a Swiss real estate company based in Zug, Switzerland.

 - Board of Directors with broad experience in real estate, banking and investments

 Stoneweg SA was formed by a group of Swiss senior real estate executives with a broad experience both in national and international real estate.
 Thanks to their diversified skills and professional backgrounds, they have deep insight both in the Swiss and the US market.
 Stoneweg SA formed a US subsidiary, Stoneweg US LLC, that assists in the selection of assets, the local asset management and the development of the local network.

 The Company indirectly invests in real estate properties in the United States through a set of so called blockers and PropCo companies.
 For each property or portfolio that the Company acquires, one or several blocker companies as holding subsidiaries are incorporated, normally in the legal form of a limited liability company typically incorporated in Delaware, United States.
 Usually, Varia US Properties holds 100% of the interests in the single or series of holding subsidiaries.
-Each holding subsidiary, possibly in cooperation with other investors, incorporates one or several limited liability companies with the sole purpose of holding the title in one or several properties, a so called PropCo LLC.
-It is the Company’s intention that the subsidiary holding holds more than 50% of the equity interest and more than 50% of the votes in each PropCo LLC.
+Each holding subsidiary, incorporates one or several limited liability companies with the sole purpose of holding the title in one or several properties, a so called PropCo LLC.
+It is the Company’s intention that the subsidiary holding holds 100% and of the equity interest 100% of the votes in each PropCo LLC.

 Varia US Properties capitalizes the blockers with a mix of equity and debt in the form of shareholder loans.

 The below graphic depicts the typical target structure:

 Valuation of the properties is the basis of the NAV calculation.
 Therefore, each property is valued twice a year, for the year closing (as of 31 December) and for mid-year closing (as of 30 June), for the Q3 Closing (as of September 30) and for the year closing (as of December 31)

 The Company appointed Colliers International Valuation & Advisory Services as its appraiser.
 Thanks to its numerous offices throughout the country, Colliers makes relevant appraisal of each property based on local market comparative data and the latest appraisal standards.